Which Job Is Right For You?

 Many companies and organizations require ambulance attendants to learn cardiopulmonary resuscitation or CPR.
 CPR may be needed when a patient has had a heart attack or has almost drowned.
 The purpose of CPR is to restart the patient’s heartbeat/breathing.

-- Training will educate you how you can look at a patient’s circular and airway in addition to make rescue breathing.
+- Training will educate you on how you can look at a patient’s circular and airway in addition to make rescue breathing.
 You’ll typically have to have the ability to play 30 chests compressions, check the airway and provide 2 rescue breaths.

 - Some rescue situations might want you to apply chest compressions quickly (about 100 compressions per minute).
 This should be dealt with on your EMT training.